-Releasing the deadman valve at any time will cause the unit to close.
-The piston closing rate in this mode of operation is a function of the air passage orifice, the air hose volume, and any restrictions in the deadman valve.
+Releasing the fuel reference pressure at any time will cause the unit to close.
+The piston closing rate in this mode of operation is a function of the fuel reference hose and any restrictions in the deadman valve.
 (The fuel restrictor check valve does not significantly affect closing rate since it easily opens to allow fuel to enter the fuel sense chamber in this closing mode.)
-The bias force supplied by the piston spring causes the unit piston to be full closed by the time the air pressure on the air side of the unit inner piston has decayed to about 20 psig.
+The bias force supplied by the piston spring causes the unit piston to be full closed by the time the fuel reference pressure has decayed to about 20 psig.